KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 #   If declared, this function is called during stage2 build by the
 #   stage2-runoptional hook.
 #
-#   Optional function: can be ommited.
+#   Optional function: can be omitted.
 stage2_optional_hooks(){
     myhooks "optional-sys-rootpassword"
 }